Drumma Boy: Early life

-Born in Memphis, Tennessee, and raised in Cordova, Tennessee, he was exposed to music at a young age.
-His mother, Billie Baker Gholson, was an accountant who worked as a part-time opera singer and was the first African-American to graduate from Rudi E. Scheidt School of Music at the University of Memphis.
+Gholson was born in Memphis, Tennessee, and raised in Cordova.
+He was exposed to music at a young age.
+His mother, Billie Baker Gholson, worked as an accountant and performed part-time as an opera singer.
+She was the first African-American to graduate from Rudi E. Scheidt School of Music at the University of Memphis.
 His father, G. James Gholson, a retired clarinetist and music professor at Rudi E. Scheidt School of Music, was the first African-American male to hold the first chair position in the Memphis Symphony Orchestra.
 His father is an emeritus of the Memphis Woodwind Quintet and a soloist in the United States Navy Band.
 His paternal grandfather was a high school principal and has a high school named after him in Washington, D.C.
 The rest of his extended family including grandmothers and aunts were also musicians and taught music in the schools.
 Drumma Boy says he had a recorder in his hand at age 3 and a clarinet at age 5.
 His father was instrumental in teaching him about traditional classical music yet it was his mother that introduced him to Curtis Mayfield and 1970s rhythm and blues.
 A classical musically trained musician, Gholson began the practicing E-flat clarinet at age six and then went to the B-flat clarinet.
 At the age of six, Gholson began taking piano lessons.

 Mathematics was his favorite school subject.
 In 9th grade, he made a song about the quadratic formula for extra credit and received the top grade for the class.
 Gholson started making hip hop beats at the age of 12 and scored his first production placement on local radio with Memphis rapper Tela's "Double Dose".
 He produced an entire album at age 14.
 During high school, Gholson played basketball and was offered several athletic scholarships.
 He was offered a position in the Memphis Youth Symphony Orchestra as well as being offered college music scholarships.
 As an amateur producer during his high school days, he began charging $200 for each beat that he made and eventually earned $500 per track by the time he graduated from high school.